Relative Importance Sampling for off-Policy Actor-Critic in Deep Reinforcement Learning: Introduction

-Importance sampling is a well-known method for off-policy evaluation, permitting off-policy data to be used as if it were on-policy \citep{Hanna2018ImportanceSP}.
-IS can be used to study one distribution while sampling from another \citep{mcbook}.
-The degree of deviation of the target policy from the behavior policy at each time t is captured by the importance sampling ratio i.e., $IS = \frac{\pi(A_{t}|S_{t})}{b(A_{t}|S_{t})}$ \citep{Precup2001OffPolicyTD}.
+Importance sampling is a well-known method to evaluate off-policy, permitting off-policy data to be used as if it was on-policy \cite{Hanna2018ImportanceSP}.
+IS can be used to study one distribution while a sample is made from another distribution \cite{owen2013monte}.
+The degree of deviation of the target policy from the behavior policy at each time t is captured by the importance sampling ratio (i.e., $IS = \frac{\pi(A_{t}|S_{t})}{b(A_{t}|S_{t})}$) \cite{precup2001off}.
 IS is also considered as a technique for mitigating the variance of the estimate of an expectation by cautiously determining sampling distribution (b).
-If b is chosen properly, our new estimate has a lower variance.
-The variance of an estimator depends on how much the sampling distribution and the target distribution differ \citep{Rubinstein1981SimulationAT}.
-For theory behind importance sampling that is presented here, we refer to see \citep[Chapter 9]{mcbook} for more details.
-Another reason for instability is that IS does not always generate uniform values for all samples.
-IS sometimes generates large value for some sample, and a small value for another sample.
-Thus, \cite{Yamada2011RelativeDE} propose a smooth variant of importance sampling i.e., the relative importance sample to mitigate instability in semi-supervised learning while we use it in deep RL to ease the mismatch between $\pi$ and b.
-Some of the more important methods based on IS include WIS \citep{Mahmood2014Weighted}, ACER \citep{Wang2016SampleEA}, Retrace \citep{Munos2016SafeAE}, Q-prop \citep{Gu2016QPropSP}, SAC \citep{Haarnoja2018SoftAO}, Off-PAC \citep{Degris2012Off}, The Reactor \citep{Gruslys2017The}, GPS \citep{Levine2013GuidedPS}, MIS \citep{elvira2015efficient} etc.
+Our new estimate has low variance, if b is chosen properly.
+The variance of an estimator relies on how much the sampling distribution and the target distribution are unlike \cite{rubinstein2016simulation}.
+For theory behind importance sampling that is presented here, we refer to see \cite[Chapter 9]{owen2013monte} for more details.

-In this paper, we propose an off-policy actor-critic algorithm based on relative importance sampling in deep reinforcement learning for stabilizing off-policy methods, called RIS-Off-PAC.
-To the best of our knowledge, we introduce the first time RIS with actor-critic.
-We use the deep neural network to train both actor and critic.
-The behavior policy is also generated by the deep neural network.
-We also explore a different type of actor-critic algorithm such as natural gradient actor-critic using RIS.
+An additional factor contributing to the instability of off-policy learning is the lack of uniformity in the values generated by importance sampling (IS) for different samples.
+The IS occasionally produces a high value for certain samples and a low value for other samples, hence amplifying the disparity between the two distributions.
+Authors\cite{Yamada2011RelativeDE} introduced a smooth version of importance sampling called the relative importance sample.
+This method was proposed to address the instability in semi-supervised learning.
+We apply this technique in deep reinforcement learning to alleviate the discrepancy between $\pi$ and b, hence diminishing the variation and instability associated with off-policy learning.
+Some notable methods based on Importance Sampling (IS) include: Weighted Importance Sampling (WIS) \cite{Mahmood2014Weighted}, Sample Efficient Actor-Critic with Experience Replay (ACER) \cite{Wang2016SampleEA}, Retrace \cite{Munos2016SafeAE}, Q-prop \cite{Gu2016QPropSP}, Soft Actor-Critic (SAC) \cite{Haarnoja2018SoftAO}, Off-Policy Actor-Critic (Off-PAC) \cite{Degris2012Off}, The Reactor \cite{gruslys2017reactor}, Guided Policy Search (GPS) \cite{Levine2013GuidedPS}, Efficient Multiple Importance Sampling (MIS) \cite{elvira2015efficient}, and others.